 Providing opportunities through technology

-The IEF believes in the ability for the latest technology to dramatically increase productivity levels within existing small- to medium-scale egg production businesses across multiple regions in the developing world.
+The IEF believes in the ability for the latest technology to dramatically increase productivity levels within existing small- to medium-scale egg production businesses across multiple regions.

 This includes accessing the latest layer genetic strains appropriate to each region, as well as support on correct feeding and appropriate housing facilities.
-The IEF works with a range of egg industry partners including Sanovo Technology, DMF, Lohmann Breeders, CEVA Santé Animale and Big Dutchman.
+The IEF works with a range of egg industry partners including Sanovo Technology, DMF, Hato Agricultural Lighting, Lohmann Breeders, CEVA Santé Animale and Big Dutchman.

 New technology can also support the advancement of processing and extension of egg shelf life.
 To enable successful distribution and ease of access to children who have limited cooking fuel and facilities, all of the eggs used in the IEF distribution project are boiled in their shell using equipment donated and installed by Sanovo Technology.
 The egg boiling equipment was individually designed for this specific application and is solar powered, easy to operate and has a long design life.